-Provide participants a real-world case for analysis and discussion (e.g. a news article, account of a decision or procedure, video, etc.).
-In one or more groups, have participants analyze the case (potentially using specific guidelines or questions).
-Have participants present their analysis to the class or require groups to turn in written answers.
+Provide participants a real-world case for analysis and discussion (e.g., a news article, account of a decision or procedure, video, etc.).
+In one or more groups, ask participants to analyze the case (potentially using specific guidelines or questions).
+Then have participants present their analysis to the class or require groups to turn in written answers.
 Leverage participant analysis to facilitate discussion.
 Crystallize takeaways.

-Role Playing / Fish Bowl
+Role Playing/Fishbowl

-Simulate real-life situation that requires problem-solving skills.
-If time is short, consider asking a few volunteers to come to the front of the room to role play, while their peers observe.
-Ask observers and role players alike to reflect on what happened (perhaps provide key questions at the outset).
+Simulate a real-life situation that requires problem-solving skills.
+If time is short, consider asking a few volunteers to come to the front of the room to role play while their peers observe.
+Ask observers and role players alike to reflect on what happened.
+(Perhaps provide key questions at the outset.)